When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Trump is very old and Trump is not all there.

-I think they're now realizing he is very much there.
+I think they're now realizing he is very much.

-And not only is he very much there, he's like one of these giants whose giant stompings and footsteps are all over the different institutions of our society.
+And not only is he very much there, he's like one of those giants whose giant stompings and footsteps are all over the different institutions of our society, academia stomp, you know, the media stomp, the banks stomp.

 There's a campaign, I think, that is driving Trump.